Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Simulations and Analyses

-As can be seen in Fig.~\ref{fig:convergences}, Fig.~\ref{fig:convergences}(a) shows the respective cumulative reward of the AAV and SV, Fig.~\ref{fig:convergences}(b), Fig.~\ref{fig:convergences}(c), and Fig.~\ref{fig:convergences}(d) illustrate optimization of objectives in terms of the charging efficiency ($f_1$), travel distance ($f_2$) of the AAV and SV, and the mortality ($f_3$) of sensor nodes.
-As can be seen, the AAV and SV agents exhibit similar convergence trends and converge after approximately 200k iterations in Fig.~\ref{fig:convergences}(a), which demonstrates that IHATRPO applied heterogeneous optimization framework achieves excellent optimization effects for heterogeneous agents.
-Moreover, each objective achieves good optimization results with increasing training episodes in Fig.~\ref{fig:convergences}(a), (b), and (c), which demonstrates that the designed reward function in Eq.~\ref{eq:reward_function} can better balance the relationship between the AAV and SV.
+Fig.~\ref{fig:convergences}(a) shows the respective cumulative reward of the AAV and SV, Fig.~\ref{fig:convergences}(b), Fig.~\ref{fig:convergences}(c), and Fig.~\ref{fig:convergences}(d) illustrate optimization of objectives in terms of the charging efficiency ($f_1$), travel distance ($f_2$) of the AAV and SV, and the mortality rate ($100\times f_3 \%$) of sensor nodes.
+As can be seen, the AAV and SV agents exhibit similar convergence trends and converge after approximately 200k iterations in Fig.~\ref{fig:convergences}(a), which demonstrates that IHATRPO, which employs the heterogeneous optimization framework, achieves good optimization performance for heterogeneous agents.
+Moreover, each objective achieves good optimization results with increasing training episodes in Figs.~\ref{fig:convergences}(a), (b), and (c), which demonstrates that the proposed reward function in Eq.~\eqref{eq:reward_function} can better balance the relationship between the AAV and SV.
 Moreover, it is noteworthy that a significant reduction in sensor node mortality from an initial rate exceeding 90\% to below 10\% in Fig.~\ref{fig:convergences}(d), which indicates that through the scheduling of the AAV and SV, the sensor node mortality can be reduced and HAGCCS achieves better energy efficiency.

+Furthermore, to validate the heterogeneous weight assignment, we compare three configurations in Fig.~\ref{fig:weight}.
+As shown in Fig.~\ref{fig:weight}, the proposed heterogeneous assignment achieves more stable convergence and optimization results on the travel distance and the mortality rate of sensor nodes, thereby confirming the necessity of agent-specific weight configuration.